Built for Construction

 BOCW Compliance Checklist

-Is cess calculated from actual project construction cost?
-Is worker welfare board registration maintained per worker per site?
-Is BOCW compliance status visible per site in real time?
+Is cess calculated from actual project cost?
+Is worker welfare registration tracked per site with real-time status?

 Contractor Monitoring Checklist